exporl/apex/documentation/creatingexperimentfiles/index.md

 averaging function of the device.
 Enter the measured amplitude (in `Measured amplitude`) and click on ’`Correct output parameter`’.
 Repeat until the intended and measured values are the same.
 To save the result, click `apply`, and click on the OK button.
-Apex3 will store this profile and retrieve it each time it is used.
+APEX 4 will store this profile and retrieve it each time it is used.

 Important

 -   Remember to check whether the correct *Hardware setup* is selected when starting an experiment.
-Apex3 will always use the hardware setup used in the previous experiment unless otherwise specified.
+APEX 4 will always use the hardware setup used in the previous experiment unless otherwise specified.

 -   `Apply` and `OK`.
 Each calibrated parameter needs to be saved by